MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 ---
-title: Tutorial: Migrate a WebLogic Server Azure with Elastic Stack on Azure as the logging solution
+title: Tutorial Migrate a WebLogic Server Azure with Elastic Stack on Azure as the logging solution
 description: This tutorial walks you through deploying WebLogic Server to Azure with Elastic Stack on Azure as the logging solution
 author: edburns
 ms.author: edburns
 ms.topic: tutorial
-ms.date: 10/29/2020
+ms.date: 03/10/2021
 ---

 # Tutorial: Migrate a WebLogic Server cluster to Azure with Elastic on Azure as the logging solution